-Although trademark law is not our favorite hobby, we are learning how important it is to maintain the integrity of our Zentangle name and the Zentangle art form and method.
+Although trademark law is not our favorite topic, we are learning how important it is to maintain the integrity of our Zentangle name and the Zentangle art form and method.

-Wherever "Zentangle" is used as a noun, it refers to our company, Zentangle, Inc.
+On this site, consistent with our trademark guidelines and policies, wherever "Zentangle" is used as a noun, it refers to our company, Zentangle, Inc., unless context indicates otherwise.

-"Zentangle", our logo, "Anything is possible one stroke at a time", "Certified Zentangle Teacher", "CZT", "Zentangle Apprentice", "Zentomology", and our die-cut, rounded corner tile design are trademarks, service marks or certification marks of Rick Roberts, Maria Thomas and/or Zentangle, Inc.
+"Zentangle"®, our logo, "Anything is possible one stroke at a time", "Certified Zentangle Teacher", "CZT"®, "Zentangle Apprentice"®, and "Zentomology" are trademarks, service marks or certification marks of Rick Roberts, Maria Thomas and/or Zentangle, Inc. The marks accompanied bye the ® symbol above are also federally registered trademarks.

-Many aspects of the Zentangle® Method, including our materials and teaching tools, are covered by copyright protection.
-All copyrights in this site are owned by Zentangle, Inc. All rights reserved.
+Many aspects of the Zentangle® Method, including our materials and teaching tools, as well as the material on this site, are covered by copyright which is owned by Zentangle, Inc. All rights reserved.

 Writing about the Zentangle Method, artform or company

-If you are writing about the Zentangle Method, artform or company, please use our name and:
+If you are writing about the Zentangle Method, artform or company, for instance, in an article or product review, please use our name and:

 - Place an ® after your first use of the word "Zentangle".

 - Mention that the Zentangle Method was created by Rick Roberts and Maria Thomas.
-(We have a patent pending on the teaching method.)
+(We have a patent pending on our teaching method.)

-- Remember that our Zentangle teaching materials and tools are covered by copyright protection.
+- Remember that our Zentangle teaching materials and tools are covered by copyright.

 - Refer or link to zentangle.com.